The Best Beach Wedding Dresses and Bohemian Dress Trends

 The floating fabric, capped sleeves and understated appliqué keep the look laid-back, with the more structured bodice adding a timeless touch.
 Fancy a floral crown to?
 Browse our pick of the best wedding hair accessories.

-More Beach Wedding Dresses for 2020
+More Beach Wedding Dresses from True Bride

 These lightweight wedding dresses from the latest True Bride collection are perfect for a party on the beach.
 Elegant and timeless, they all share a lasting beauty yet have a casual feel that make them perfect for a wedding abroad.